hood-network/patchcord/README.md

 are not implemented, for example:

 - Threads
-- Auto moderation
+- Channel Categories
-- Server boosts
+- API v9 (Right now, Patchcord, in general, assumes v9 is just v6 to make clients work, new payload structure support is scattered throughout the codebase)

 ## Liability

-We (Litecord and contributors) are not liable for usage of this software, valid or invalid.
+We (Patchcord and contributors) are not liable for usage of this software, valid or invalid.
 If you intend to use this software as a "self-hostable Discord alternative", you are solely responsible for any legal action delivered by Discord if you are using their assets, intellectual property, etc.